alexbilbie/alexbilbie.github.com/_posts/2016-03-24-league-oauth2-server-v5rc.md

 I've rewritten all of the documentation, viewable here - [http://oauth2.thephpleague.com](http://oauth2.thephpleague.com).

-I will annouce future release candidates and the final release here on my blog and through [The PHP League twitter account](https://twitter.com/thephpleague).
+I will announce future release candidates and the final release here on my blog and through [The PHP League twitter account](https://twitter.com/thephpleague).

 Please feel free to ask questions on the [Github issues page](https://github.com/thephpleague/oauth2-server/issues) and propose changes with a pull request.